pypy/pypy/pypy/doc/how-to-contribute.rst

 of very high quality requirements for compilers and partly because there is simply no other way to get around such complex project, that will keep you sane.
 There are probably people out there who are smart enough not to need it, we're not one of those.
-Familiarity with `pytest`_ is a must-have before doing anything else.
+You may consider familiarizing yourself with `pytest`_, since this is a tool we use for tests.
 This leads to the next issue:

 Layers